 Here are a few questions to consider about the relationship between formal and informal learning:

-How and when do they discuss the importance of the informal learning’s impact on other part of their lives?
+- How and when do they discuss the importance of informal learning’s impact on another part of their lives?

 And many others.
 What do you think this means?
 Should mean?